luciannes/CIS-5120-Assignment-1/README.md

 # CIS-5120-Assignment-1

-This repository contains a static, phone-sized HTML/CSS prototype of an improved :contentReference[oaicite:1]{index=1} course page with a **Register Now** button.
+This repository contains a static, phone-sized HTML/CSS prototype of the Path@Penn course page with a new **Register Now** button.
-It replicates the design from my high-fidelity prototype for my UI design assignment.
+It shows the design from my high-fidelity prototype for my UI design assignment.

-## How to Run
+## How to Run It
 1. Download this repository as a ZIP or clone it.
 2. Open the `index.html` file in any modern web browser.

-## Notes
-- This is a **static** prototype.
-The buttons do not perform actions.
-- Designed to match mobile (390×844) screen dimensions.

-## Attributions
+## Acknowledgements
-- Code scaffold and styling were generated with assistance from ChatGPT (GPT-5), and then reviewed and customized by me.
+- Code was generated with assistance from ChatGPT, and then revised and fully understood by myself.
-- No external libraries or frameworks were used.